Modeling, control, and stiffness regulation of layer jamming-based continuum robots: Concluding Remarks

-In this paper, we have presented a novel dynamical model for layer jamming-based continuum robots, which integrates the energy-based modeling approach and the LuGre frictional model.
-In terms of the proposed model, we theoretically analyze its dynamical behavior and show its usefulness in interpreting the two important phenomena (i.e., shape locking and adjustable stiffness) in this kind of robots with quantitative results.
-These have been experimental verified on our robotic platform.
+In this paper, we propose a novel dynamical model for layer jamming-based continuum robots, which integrates an energy-based modeling approach with the LuGre frictional model.
+Using the proposed model, we theoretically analyze its dynamical behavior and show its effectiveness in interpreting two key phenomena---shape locking and adjustable stiffness---in this type of robot with quantitative results.
+As mentioned at the beginning, the motivation of this work is to propose a \emph{control-oriented} model.
+Accordingly, we further study feedback controller design based on this model to simultaneously regulate both the robot’s configuration and closed-loop stiffness while ensuring some guaranteed stability and convergence properties.
+These results have been experimentally verified on our robotic platform, showing the efficiency of both the proposed model and the designed controller.
+Compared to recent work \cite{YIetal23}, the new design allows for more flexible stiffness adjustment over a larger range for the class of LJ-based continuum robots.
+As future work, it would be of practical interest to extend the proposed model by integrating direct task-to-actuator inversion \cite{DEL2025}, enabling more effective handling of complex control challenges in underactuated continuum robots.
+While this study focuses on a particular case: tendon-driven actuation with a rigid-link approximation, the underlying idea is promising for extension to other actuation mechanisms and the Cosserat model.

-The motivation of this work is to propose a \emph{control-oriented} model, and naturally our future work will center on feedback controller synthesis using the proposed model.
-Another important direction is to revisit Assumption \ref{assm:2} regarding the relation between the pressure and lumped normal force.
-This would be helpful to improve the fitting accuracy on the relation between robot stiffness and negative pressure.